Site icon Executive Compass

 Once you have assessed your chances of success and found them to be high, next comes the actual tender writing.
 Considering how to win a tender through your writing is all about planning, being persuasive and always keeping the wording of the question set in mind.

-Before you start writing, it is important to put together a bid plan and allocate sufficient time to complete your tender responses.
+Before you start bid writing, it is important to put together a bid plan and allocate sufficient time to complete your tender responses.
 Deconstruct each question into a few bullet points, to ensure you keep focus and make the questions more manageable.
 You may wish to consider bid win themes or storyboarding, to keep a consistent message throughout and add in the right content.
-This is when you will look to technical, subject matter experts within the organisation to provide their input into the responses.
-Do not fall into the trap of writing a bid that reflects the services you would prefer to deliver – winning tenders has to be what the evaluator wants to read and what they have asked you to include.
-When answering the question, break it down into constituent parts, stick to the evaluation criteria and let these elements guide your submission for the individual opportunity in order to win a tender.
+This is the stage of tender writing where you turn to technical subject matter experts within your business for their input into the responses.
+Effective bid writing depends on leveraging their expertise to ensure the responses are well-informed and detailed.

-Check out our full list of top tips for tender writing and our bid writer’s top 10 tips, including:
+Check out our full list of top tips for tender writing and our bid writer’s top 10 helpful tips, including:

-3. Ensure you cover the ‘must-haves’ in your tender responses
+4. Ensure you cover the ‘must-haves’ in your tender responses

 Typically, this will be the following:

-4. Bid review
+5. Bid review

 The bid review process applies to two stages of tendering.
-Firstly, when submitting the bid, ask someone from your organisation who has not been involved in writing the bid review to check the key elements, such as:
+Firstly, when submitting the bid, ask someone from your organisation who has not been involved in bid writing the bid review to check the key elements, such as:

 This will provide a good foundation for self-verification that you have submitted a potentially winning bid.